A sandbox is a sensory pit that allows us to bring back a part of the beach experience we all love.

 - Not a lot of sand is included for the size of the sandbox.

 If your child isn’t thrilled by simply playing in the sand, step up the fun using this construction-themed sandbox.
 Along with the play, kids will be engaged in strategic thinking as they figure out how to operate heavy machinery.

 The lid serves as a ramp for the heavy equipment to come on board the sandbox.
-This sandbox comes with an excavator, dump truck, two characters, rake, shovel, and sand cups.
-The length is around 51 inches when the lid is being used, and it’s 28.5 inches wide.
+This sandbox comes with an excavator, a dump truck, two characters, a rake, a shovel, and two sand cups.
+It’s about 51 inches long and 28.5 inches wide.

-Big digger has a holding capacity of 100 pounds of sand.
-Children will have tons of fun building castles, roads, tunnels, and whatever else their brilliant minds can come up with.
-So, how about assembling this toy and getting your young builder started?
+The Big Digger sandbox has a holding capacity of 100 pounds of sand.
+Children will have tons of fun building castles, roads, tunnels, and anything else their brilliant minds can come up with.
+So how about assembling this toy and getting your young builder started?

 - The excavator works.